bbuugg/blog/source/_posts/PHP正则表达式中模式修正符 (Pattern Modifiers).md

 ##  U (PCRE_UNGREEDY)

-  This modifier inverts the &quot;greediness&quot; of the quantifiers so that they are not greedy by default, but become greedy if followed by `?`.
+  This modifier inverts the "greediness" of the quantifiers so that they are not greedy by default, but become greedy if followed by `?`.
 It is not compatible with Perl.
 It can also be set by a (`?U`) [modifier setting within the pattern](https://www.php.net/manual/en/regexp.reference.internal-options.php) or by a question mark behind a quantifier (e.g. `.*?`).**Note**:It is usually not possible to match more than [pcre.backtrack_limit](https://www.php.net/manual/en/pcre.configuration.php#ini.pcre.backtrack-limit) characters in ungreedy mode.

 ##  X (PCRE_EXTRA)